What you need to know

 CANDDi’s analysis of over 500 B2B businesses’ PPC generated traffic, shows that a relatively small proportion is actually from potential new business prospects.

-At CANDDi’, we categorise PPC traffic into the following:
+At CANDDi’, we categorize PPC traffic into the following:

 These are either existing customers or prospects who know what you do, and are already on your radar.
 An example of this is when one of our lovely CANDDi customers was using their Chrome toolbar to navigate to our website, thus clocking up more in PPC charges than the revenue that we generated from her business.
 Paying for people who already know how to find you can be costly.